yasirakhlaque/Projects/README.md

 # Projects
 This repository contains all the projects made by me.
 They are just for the practice purpose.

-Adding new projects every week
+Adding new projects every month

 I will add my all projects only which is created by me.